2025 U Sports football season: Post-season

 The Vanier Cup is played between the champions of the Mitchell Bowl and the Uteck Bowl, the national semi-final games.
-In 2025, according to the rotating schedule, the Canada West Hardy Trophy championship team will visit the winners of the Yates Cup Ontario championship for the Mitchell Bowl.
-The Québec conference's Jacques Dussault Cup championship team will visit the Atlantic conference Loney Bowl championship team for the Uteck Bowl.
-These games are scheduled to be played on November 15, 2025, while the Vanier Cup is scheduled to be played on November 22, 2025.
+In 2025, according to the rotating schedule, the Canada West Hardy Trophy championship team visited the winners of the Yates Cup Ontario championship for the Mitchell Bowl.
+The Québec conference's Jacques Dussault Cup championship team visited the Atlantic conference Loney Bowl championship team for the Uteck Bowl.
+These games were played on November 15, 2025, while the Vanier Cup is scheduled to be played on November 22, 2025.